gemfire/gemfire-examples/quickstart/inline-caching/README.md

 ./gradlew bootRun
 ```

-When the application starts, you should see in the Tomcat log files that the GemFire client has discovered a locator
+When the application starts, you should see in the Tomcat log files that the GemFire client has discovered a locator.

 ```plain
 AutoConnectionSource discovered new locators [...:10334]